Byungjin-Kim/web-sprint-challenge-advanced-react/README.md

-## ✏️ Customization & Contribution (Byungjin Kim)
+## 🔧 How I Customized & Built This Project

-This project was originally built as part of a BloomTech Sprint Challenge on Advanced React, where the goal was to implement a grid-based interface in both functional and class-based React components and test its functionality using React Testing Library.
+This project was built to implement a grid-based interface using both functional and class-based React components, with testing handled through React Testing Library.

 For learning and portfolio purposes, I: